-Appendix 7.80-A, November 2016 For Use While Designing and Administrating City Contracts
+Appendix 7.80-A, September 2022 For Use While Designing and Administrating City Contracts

-Note: This is a non-mandatory commentary intended to provide information to the designer and the Contract Administrator during the design and construction stages of a project on the use of this specification for a City project.
+Note: This commentary is intended to provide information to the designer and the Contract Administrator during the design and construction stages of a project on the use of this specification for a City project.
 This appendix does not form part of the standard specification.
 Actions and considerations discussed in this appendix are for information purposes only and do not supersede an owner's design decisions and methodology.